Historical Figures

 3 [313 AD] While pretending / being mistaken to have become a Christian (he refused to be baptized until his deathbed), he was a Universalist and fierce defender of Polytheism.
 His Edict of Milan reads: "[We resolve] to grant both to the Christians and to all men freedom to follow the religion which they choose, so whatever heavenly divinity exists may be favorably inclined to us ..."

-4 While the Christian church had always considered it heretical to pay salaries to church leaders, it now reconsidered the matter and decided to accept Constantine's offer after he started to rebuild church buildings and 'legalized' Christianity.
+4 While the Christian church had always considered it heretical to pay salaries to church leaders, it now reconsidered the matter and decided to accept Constantine's offer after he started to rebuild church buildings and 'legalized' ~Christianity~.

-This step opened the door for a merging of the church with the state and the true birth of the Roman Catholic Church in 313 AD, which had already been active through their first bishops after the falsified letters of Ignatius had coined that third church office in the 2nd c.
+This step opened the door for a merging of the church with the state and the true birth of the Roman Catholic Church in 313 AD, which had already been active through their first bishops after the impersonated letters of Ignatius had coined that third church office in the 2nd c.
 AD.
 Now the Roman Catholic Church began to rapidly expand under their suddenly unlimited possibilities and the financial support by the Roman government.

 Soon later the distinctions between Christians and non-Christians became blurred and the 'church' was for the first time in history full of fair-weather converts and unregenerate persons, while this was previously the exception.
 [1]